CsalazarSY/agent-chatbot/README.md

 The system uses a `Planner Agent` to orchestrate conversations.
 Based on user requests, the Planner delegates tasks to specialized agents:

 *   **`Product Agent`**: Answers product-related questions by **querying a ChromaDB vector store** containing website information.
 Uses a specific tool (`sy_list_products`) only when explicitly asked by the Planner to find a Product ID or list products.
-*   **`SY API Agent`**: Interacts with the StickerYou API for tasks like price calculation, order status checks, and retrieving tracking information.
+*   **`Price Quote Agent`**: Interacts with the StickerYou API for tasks like price calculation (specific prices, tier pricing) and listing supported countries.
+It no longer handles order status or tracking.
 *   **`HubSpot Agent`**: Manages interactions with the HubSpot Conversations API, primarily used by the Planner to **create support tickets** during handoffs after collecting the user's email address.

-The Planner manages the flow, ensuring correct information is gathered (like Product IDs before pricing), handles errors, and facilitates handoffs to human agents by creating HubSpot tickets when necessary.
+The Planner manages the flow, ensuring correct information is gathered (like Product IDs before pricing), handles errors, informs users about features currently in development (such as order status/tracking) by offering to create support tickets, and facilitates handoffs to human agents by creating HubSpot tickets when necessary.

 ## Features

 *   Multi-agent architecture using `autogen`.
-*   Specialized agents for distinct tasks (Product Info, SY API, HubSpot).
+*   Specialized agents for distinct tasks (Product Info, Price Quotes, HubSpot).
 *   RAG implementation using **ChromaDB** for the Product Agent.
 *   Detailed workflow management by the Planner Agent.
 *   Error handling and automated handoff via **HubSpot ticket creation**.